KonstantinVVictoria/makeUC2022/README.md

 # Arcata
 <img alt="APM" src="https://img.shields.io/apm/l/vim-mode"> <img alt="GitHub Workflow Status" src="https://img.shields.io/github/workflow/status/konstantinvvictoria/makeUC2022/Rust">

 Scaling a garden can be tricky.
 Many crops tend to thrive under conditions unique to them; some may require certain soil nutrients, or to be watered more or less frequently than others.
 Arcata is a garden management solution that provides a minimal interface for managing your plants.
-By integrating with 3rd party APIs, Arcata provides users with neat facts on the plants in their garden, and bundles them in a clean visualization so users can show off their gardens.
+By integrating with 3rd party APIs and external datasets, Arcata provides users with neat facts on the plants in their garden, and bundles them in a clean visualization so users can show off their gardens.

 # Stack